University of the Pacific (United States): History

-In the late 1960s, when federal law surrounding funding of church-associated universities came into question, Pacific stopped receiving funding from the United Methodist Church, but maintains its affiliation with the church while operating as a non-denominational school.
+In the late 1960s, when federal law surrounding funding of church-associated universities came into question, Pacific stopped receiving funding from the United Methodist Church.
+The university maintains its affiliation with the church while operating as a non-denominational school.

 Also in the 1960s, three new colleges were established that were modeled after British universities Oxford and Cambridge, integrating faculty and students into distinct living and learning communities: Raymond College (1962) was introduced as an accelerated, interdisciplinary liberal arts program in which students could shape their courses of study; Elbert Covell College (1963) was a unique inter-American college, with half its students from the U.S. and half from Latin America and classes taught in Spanish; and Callison College (1967) focused on non-western studies, giving students the opportunity to spend a year of their studies in Asia.
 These independent colleges merged with the rest of the university in 1982.

 In 2013, the university received an estate gift of $125 million from Robert and Jeanette Powell.
 It is the largest gift in the university's history.
 This gift increased Pacific's endowment to $334 million.
 That same year, Pacific awarded its highest honor, the Order of Pacific, to the Powells.

-In May 2019, the university's board of regents approved a new health school, which launched in fall 2020 with four new graduate health care programs.
+In May 2019, the university's board of regents approved the School of Health Sciences, which launched in fall 2020 with four new graduate health care programs.
 The board also approved merging the Gladys L. Benerd School of Education with University College to form Benerd College, a new school focused on innovative educational programs with flexible pricing and delivery methods, including hybrid and online programs for working adults.

+In May 2026, the university announced plans to open a school of medicine in 2030 to address the growing physician shortage across California's Central Valley.